 He felt that art should move beyond these forms and into the world of cinema.
 In 1930 he organized the first surrealist film festival where five avant-garde films were shown for the first time.

-These movies were very different from what audiences had seen before.They were full of experimental techniques, such as slow motion, stop motion, superimposition, double exposure, framing shots in extreme close ups or extreme long shots and so on… Many critics even said that these.
+These movies were very different from what audiences had seen before.They were full of experimental techniques, such as slow motion, stop motion, superimposition, double exposure, framing shots in extreme close ups or extreme long shots and so on.